-H3.3K27M Specific Peptide Vaccine Combined With Poly-ICLC for the Treatment of Newly Diagnosed HLA-A2+ H3.3K27M Positive Diffuse Intrinsic Pontine Glioma (DIPG) as Well as Other Newly Diagnosed HLA-A2+ H3.3K27M Positive Gliomas
+H3.3K27M Specific Peptide Vaccine Combined With Poly-ICLC With and Without PD-1 Inhibition Using Nivolumab for the Treatment of Newly Diagnosed HLA-A2 (02:01)+ H3.3K27M Positive Diffuse Intrinsic Pontine Glioma (DIPG) and Newly Diagnosed HLA-A2 (02:01)+ H3.3K27M Positive Gliomas

-Subjects who are eligible will receive a specific peptide vaccine, along with a helper drug called poly-ICLC, every 3 weeks for the first 6 months of treatment.
+Subjects who are eligible will receive a specific peptide vaccine, along with a helper drug called poly-ICLC, in combination with nivolumab, every 3 weeks for the first 6 months of treatment.
 Subjects will be monitored routinely by laboratory assessments, physical evaluation, vital signs, and MRI.
-Subjects who tolerate therapy well and have stable or improved disease after 6 months of treatment can continue to receive treatment, now every 6 weeks, for a total of 96 weeks of treatment.
+Subjects who tolerate therapy well and have stable or improved disease after 6 months of treatment can continue to receive treatment, nivolumab continuing every 3 weeks but vaccine and poly-ICLC now every 6 weeks, for a total of 96 weeks of treatment.

-Newly diagnosed children (3-21 years old) with DIPG who are positive for the H3.3K27M mutation (positive testing in CLIA laboratory) that underwent standard radiation therapy.
+• Newly diagnosed children (3-21 years old) with DIPG who are positive for the H3.3K27M mutation (positive testing in Clinical Laboratory Improvement Amendments (CLIA) laboratory) that underwent standard radiation therapy.

 • Newly diagnosed children (3-21 years old) with diagnosis of glioma other than DIPG who are positive for the H3.3K27M mutation (positive testing in CLIA laboratory) including spinal cord gliomas that underwent standard radiation therapy.

-The following eligibility criteria apply to both Stratum A and B.
+The following eligibility criteria apply to strata A, B and C:

-The patient must be either off steroids or be on stable dose of dexamethasone (max 0.1 mg/kg/day; maximum 4mg/day) at time of enrollment
+- The patient must be either off systemic steroids or be on stable dose of dexamethasone or equivalent (max 0.1 mg/kg/day; maximum 4mg/day) at time of enrollment.

 Patients must not have received any prior chemotherapy, immunotherapy or bone marrow transplant for the treatment of their tumor.
-Prior use of temozolomide during radiation at the standard pediatric dosing or dexamethasone is allowed.
+Prior use of temozolomide during radiation at maximum of the standard pediatric dosing (defined as 90 mg/m2/dose continuously during radiation therapy for 42 days) or dexamethasone is allowed.

-o Radiation therapy must have started within 28 days of diagnosis by imaging or surgery, whichever is later.
+- Stratum A: Radiation therapy must have started within 4 weeks of diagnosis by imaging or surgery, whichever is later.